 The Foundation Stage at Newlands School

-In the Foundation Stage, all children will be provided with experiences and teaching that addresses: Personal, Social and Emotional Development; Communication (including language and literacy); Problem solving, Reasoning and Numeracy; Knowledge and Understanding of the World; Physical Development; and Creative Development.
+In the Foundation Stage, all children are provided with experiences and teaching that addresses: Personal, Social and Emotional Development; Communication (including language and literacy); Problem solving, Reasoning and Numeracy; Knowledge and Understanding of the World; Physical Development; and Creative Development.
 Arabic will be introduced for all students in FS1 and continued in FS2, before it becomes a compulsory subject in primary and secondary school.

 In the Foundation Stage, children will have access to first-hand experiences based upon Play, Communication and Exploring.
 Teachers and their assistants will provide opportunities for the children to: